- Learn Linux

 At first I was put off my Misco charging more for Linux rather than Windows XP.
 With no license to pay to Microsoft it should be cheaper for Linux (it seams to vary but many models are about £25 cheaper with Linux).
 Thinking about it, the Linux operating system is very much tailored for the device and far superior so I don't actually mind I'd still buy linux even if it is more expensive, although it does mean it's cheaper to go to a different supplier.

 In the end I bought from Expansys as I wanted the 160GB version and that had a slightly better price at the time.
-The price of these does seam to fluctuate so it may be worth trying all the above suppliers to see which is offering the best price at the time - or try one of the advertisers on this site :-)
+The price of these does seam to fluctuate so it may be worth trying all the above suppliers to see which is offering the best price at the time.

 I now have the Eee PC and I think it's great.
 I'm very impressed by how professional it looks and how easy it is to use.
 I haven't had chance to really put it through it's paces - really it's for my Birthday which isn't until tomorrow anyway ;-)